THE POWERS OF THE EXECUTIVE BRANCH

 The Appointments Clause of Article II sets out the rules for the appointment of constitutional officers.
 Officers are either principal or inferior officers, and each type has a different manner of appointment.
 The Appointments Clause applies to principal officers.
 An appointment consists of three distinct, sequential acts: The President nominates a candidate, the Senate confirms the nominee, and the President appoints the official.

 The Framers designed the appointment process to ensure that the President would be accountable for the selection of officers and that his appointments would not be the result of secret deals.
+It is up to the Senate to assure the integrity of appointed officers to protect national security, the nation and Constitution.

 The President has a plenary power to nominate.
 The power to nominate is an exclusive executive prerogative.
-Though the choice of officer is the President’s responsibility,the Senate’s advice and consent forestalls the possibility of abuse of the appointment power.
+Though the choice of officer is the President’s responsibility, the Senate’s advice and consent forestalls the possibility of abuse of the appointment power.

-Congress has established qualifications for those who can serve as officers, but it is unclear how far these qualifications may go before they contravene the Framers’ intent in assuming the President’s accountability for the initial choice.
-The Senate has plenary authority to reject nominees, and nothing in the text limits what the Senate may consider when consenting to or rejecting a nominee.
 Thus, the Senate may use its advice and consent power to reject a nominee for unsound principles or blemished character.
 The President’s power of repeated nomination checks the Senate’s ability to reject a nominee without a compelling reason.
 The Senate’s consent, however, does not bind the President; the President has the power to choose not to appoint an official whom the Senate has confirmed.

 Inferior Officers — Article II, Section 2, Clause 2

-The Appointments Clause of Article II sets out the rules for the appointment of constitutional officers.
-Congress creates two types of officers under the Constitution: principal and inferior officers, each of which has a different manner of appointment.
-According to Douglas Cox, principal officers must be appointed by the President with the advice and consent of the Senate, but inferior officers (which is what most officers are) may be appointed by the President, courts, or heads of departments without the consent of the Senate.
 These two methods are the only means of appointing officers under the Constitution.
 Significantly, Congress may not vest the power to appoint in Congress itself.
 Congress’s role is limited to the Senate’s ability to offer advice and consent to nominees and to decide in which departments to vest the appointment power for a particular office.

 Recess Appointments Clause — Article II, Section 2, Clause 3